EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We used the compute engine to run our training jobs.
-We used instances with the following hardware: n1-highmem-8 and we started the instances using a custom container: europe-west1-docker.pkg.dev/endless-galaxy-447815-e4/my-container/artifact-image:latest.
+We used the compute engine to test our training jobs, when the code ran without errors, we trained multiple models at the samme time using costum jobs in Vertex AI.
+We used an instances with the following hardware: n1-highmem-8, which has 8 vCPUs and 52 GB memory.
+This machine type is designed for memory-intensive workloads, however on further inspection it would probably have been wise to use a VM with GPU for faster model training.
+To ensure a consistent and tailored environment, we started the instances using a custom container.
+The container image was pulled from our private artifact registry at: europe-west1-docker.pkg.dev/endless-galaxy-447815-e4/my-container/artifact-image:latest.

 ### Question 19